xiaory9512/RUST_Survey/README.md

 ### 2022

 1. **[`Learning and programming challenges of rust: A mixed-methods study`](https://doi.org/10.1145/3510003.3510164)**
-   Zhu, Shuofei and Zhang, Ziyi and Qin, Boqin and Xiong, Aiping and Song, Linhai, *Proceedings of the 44th International Conference on Software Engineering (2022): (pp. 1269-1281).*
+   Zhu, Shuofei and Zhang, Ziyi and Qin, Boqin and Xiong, Aiping and Song, Linhai, *Proceedings of the 44th International Conference on Software Engineering (2022), pp. 1269-1281.*